softloud/neet/README.md

 These expectations are intended to integrate into minimal testing workflow *for development* of data analyses.
-When developing a function, we will nge parameters, and structure of the pipeline.
+When developing a function, we will need parameters, and structure of the pipeline.
 These tests enable the developer to feel reassured the pipeline’s functions are outputting non-empty thing of expected type, while the developer decides the best structure for an analysis pipeline.